2014 American League Wild Card Game: Aftermath

 Kansas City would run the table on their way to the AL pennant, sweeping Los Angeles in three games of a five-game series and the Baltimore Orioles in four games of a seven-game series before losing in seven games to the San Francisco Giants in the 2014 World Series.
-This victory would be the first of four extra-inning victories for the Royals in the 2014 Postseason.
+This victory would be the first of four extra-inning victories for the Royals in the 2014 postseason.

-Many Royals fans consider it the most iconic in their franchise's history because of the incredible four-run comeback by Kansas City.
-Making it sweeter for certain Royals fans was their bitter feelings towards the Athletics, who had played in Kansas City from 1955 to 1967 before owner Charles O. Finley moved the franchise to Oakland.
+Many Royals fans consider the game one of the most memorable in their franchise's history because of the four-run comeback by Kansas City.
+The result also carried additional significance for some Royals fans because of the club's history with the Athletics, who had played in Kansas City from 1955 to 1967 before owner Charles O. Finley relocated the franchise to Oakland.
 It was also the Royals' first playoff game in 29 years.

 The loss continued a streak in which the Athletics lost a game in which they could have won to advance to the next round.
 They had previously lost Game 5 in the ALDS in 2000, 2001, 2002, 2003, 2012, and 2013.
-The Athletics are the most recent team to be within three outs of advancing in the playoffs and lose the round.
-They would not return to the postseason again until the 2018 AL Wild Card Game.
+The Athletics are the were recent team to be within three outs of advancing in the playoffs and lose the round until the 2025 Blue Jays did so in the World Series.
+They would not return to the postseason again until the 2018 AL Wild Card Game, which they also lost to the New York Yankees.

 This was only the second game in MLB playoff history where a team lost after being within three outs of winning a playoff round in more than two innings in the same game, after Game 6 of the 2011 World Series.